 1804 Benjamin Disraeli d.
 1881 British prime minister.
 He once declared "No government can be long secure without a formidable opposition."

 1773 Robert Brown d.
 1858 British botanist.
 Known for his description of the Brownian movement (1827), which is the rapid movement of minute particles suspended in liquid.
 Albert Einstein used Brownian motion to prove the existence of atoms (1905).

 1401 Masaccio d. circa 1428 (Tomaso Guidi), Italian Renaissance painter, called the father of modern art.
 He was one of the first painters to use linear perspective, employing techniques such as vanishing point in art for the first time.

 1945 George Smith Patton Jr b.
 1885 American four-star general, called "Old Blood and Guts."
 He led the 3rd Army during World War II.
 He competed as the Army's entry for the first modern pentathlon at the 1912 Olympic Games.

 1921 P. B. S. Pinchback b.
 1837 (Pinckney Benton Stewart), American publisher, politician.
-He was the first African American to become governor of a U.S. state (1872, Louisiana).
+He was the first African American governor of a U.S. state (1872, Louisiana).
 Born to a black freed slave and her former master in Georgia.
-As Senate president pro tempore, Pinchback succeeded to the position of acting lieutenant governor upon the death of Oscar Dunn (1871).
-In 1872, the governor was impeached.
-State law required him to step aside until his impeachment case was tried.
-Pinchback then served in his place for about 6 weeks until his term ended.
+When the lieutenant governor Oscar Dunn died, Pinchback, as Senate president pro tempore, succeeded to the position of acting lieutenant governor (1871).
+In 1872, when the governor was impeached, state law required the governor to step aside until his impeachment case was tried.
+Pinchback served in his place for about 6 weeks until his term ended.

 2014 Billie Whitelaw b.
 1932 English actress.
 Film: Charlie Bubbles (1968, British Film Academy Award) and The Omen (1976).